seesmof/University-Universytet/61D/plan.md

-## What to create?

-Wanna create an offline capable email client.
+- What to create? -- Wanna create an offline capable email client.

-## What is the research topic?

-Maybe something about security.
+- What is the research topic? -- Maybe something about security.

-## How to handle authentification?

-Firebase or Supabase can do it hopefully.
+- How to handle authentification? -- Firebase or Supabase can do it hopefully.
 Otherwise something like Clerk or Better Auth.
+- What platform to choose? -- Probably desktop, althouhg web is more comfortable.